urbanairship/python-library/docs/push.rst

 Device Types
 ------------

-In addition to specifying the audience, you must specify the device types you wish to target, either with a list of strings:
+In addition to specifying the audience, you must specify the device types you wish to target with one or more strings:

 .. code-block:: python

-   push.device_types = ua.device_types('ios', 'android', 'web')
+   push.device_types = ua.device_types('ios')

 .. code-block:: python

-   push.device_types = ua.device_types('android', 'ios')
+   push.device_types = ua.device_types('android', 'ios', 'web')

 .. autofunction:: urbanairship.push.payload.device_types